 The Oribi Gorge Nature Reserve encompasses forest, rivers, rapids and ravines.
-Prolific birdlife, including five kingfisher species and seven eagle species, inhabits the reserve, along with a variety of mammals.
-There is also a 140-m abseil and gorge swing for adrenalin lunkies.
+Birdlife, including five kingfisher species and seven eagle species, is prolific.
+There is also a variety of mammals and a 140m abseil and gorge swing for adrenalin junkies.

-Port Edward is known for its safe swimming and good fishing opportunities.
+Port Edward offers safe swimming and good fishing opportunities.
 Nearby, the Umthamvuna Nature Reserve is noted for its beautiful scenery, birdlife and many rare plant species.

 The Shell Museum at Shelly Beach is well worth a visit.
 Other popular coastal towns include Port Shepstone, Ramsgate, St Michael's-on-Sea, Uvongo and Scottburgh.
-Nature's annual extravaganza - the unforget-table Sardine Run - strikes the South Coast around the end of June every year, when people flock to the beaches and anglers wait for the game fish following the sardines to arrive.
+Nature's annual extravaganza - the unforgettable Sardine Run - strikes the South Coast around the end of June every year, when people flock to the beaches and anglers await the arrival of the game fish following the sardines.